This does not include the use of actigraphy as a component of portable sleep monitoring (see Policy Guidelines section).

 In AASM’s 2007 Practice Parameter on evaluation and treatment of circadian rhythm sleep disorders (CRSDs), the use of actigraphy was considered as either an option or guideline, depending on the suspected disorder.
 (5) Specifically, use of actigraphy was recommended as an option for diagnosis of irregular sleep-wake disorder and free-running disorder and as a guideline for diagnosis of advanced sleep phase disorder, delayed sleep phase disorder, and shift work disorder.
 The evidence reviewed indicated good agreement between actigraphy and results of other diagnostic tools including polysomnography, sleep logs, and markers of circadian phase.
 It should be noted, however, that there is a relative lack of evidence for any procedure in the diagnosis or evaluation of treatment of CRSDs.
 For example, use of sleep logs received a guideline recommendation, based primarily on consensus and inclusion in the second edition of the International Classification of Sleep Disorders (ICSD-2).
 Insufficient evidence was found to recommend use of circadian phase markers for any CRSDs other than free-running disorder.
 Polysomnography is not routinely indicated for the diagnosis of CRSDs.(5)

 Actigraphy is frequently used as an intermediate outcome in research studies.
-However, literature review updates have not identified any studies that evaluated whether the use of actigraphy would result in improved health outcomes for patients with sleep disorders (clinical utility).
-A number of studies have assessed sensitivity and specificity in either healthy or clinical populations (clinical validity).
+However, literature review updates have not identified any studies that evaluated whether the use of actigraphy would result in improved health outcomes for patients with sleep disorders.
+A number of studies have assessed sensitivity and specificity in either healthy or clinical populations (diagnostic accuracy).
 Following is a summary of key studies to date.

 Children and Adolescents